Below there is detailed description of the species for sale. You can find answers on many questions about these species.

 Description: Globular cactus devoid of sting introducing 5 well marked and angled ribs.
 The epidermis is covered with a flocks very dense (dawned whites) giving a downy and dirty aspect to the plant, what allows him a perfect mimicry with its environment where it becomes confused among calcareous stones (white - grey) between which they grow.

-Astrophytum coahuilense Not in stock
+Astrophytum coahuilense is out of stock

 Austrocylindropuntia vestita $3.00